Arlodotexe/myTube-Companion/README.md

+## The MyTube Companion has been replaced
+The MyTube Companion is no longer in development and has been superseded by the [UWP Companion](https://github.com/UWPCommunity/UWP-Companion).
+Download the UWP Companion for the latest fixes and features

 # myTube-Companion
 Redirect YouTube links to the myTube!
 Windows 10 app

-# NOTICE
-The MyTube Companion is no longer in development and has been superseded by the [UWP Companion](https://github.com/UWPCommunity/UWP-Companion)

 ## Firefox